adamgho/bsc-simulations/README.md

 # Causal discovery from interventional data

+OBS: The information in README is outdated.
+There are also many files in the repository that will soon be removed (because they are not used).

 This repository contains code for reproducing -- or expanding upon -- simulation results from my BSc thesis.

 ## Prerequisites